Eudora (band): Scarves & Barfs

 The tour of the southwest happened as planned, with Tim and Mike sharing the vocal duties.
 The tour supporting fellow band, "Victory Within" started in Southern California and followed through Arizona, New Mexico, Colorado and Nevada giving the band their first taste of life on the road.
-Soon afterwards drummer Mike Crisis was asked to leave the band and they were was once again without a drummer and still without a lead singer.
+Soon afterwards drummer Mike Crisis was asked to leave the band and they were once again without a drummer and still without a lead singer.
 As luck would have it by early May 2007 they had played an acoustic show in Ridgecrest, California, with Brandon Ball as their front man and soon afterwards, Michael Stahl of the band "Four Alarm Fire" was found and agreed to join the band.
 The first show with the new line-up was at the Bunkhouse Saloon in Las Vegas on May 28, 2007.
 Once again Eudora earned a spot on the 2007 Pomona Vans Warped Tour date playing on the Ernie Ball Stage.

 The Silent Years

-While playing a number of shows in the Southland the band began work writing what would be their first full length CD The Silent Years.
+While playing a number of shows in the Southland the band began work writing what would be their first full-length CD The Silent Years.
 Not being signed to a label the entire recording process had to be financed by the band themselves by playing shows and selling merchandise whenever possible.
 The album The Silent Years was recorded between November 17, 2007, and April 27, 2008, at Black Studios in Los Angeles and WoodWorks Studios in Hollywood.
 Produced and co-mixed by Brent Woods.
 Soon after production on the CD was complete Michael Stahl announced that he was marrying the love of his life and would be leaving the band.
 Good friend and drummer, Justin McCarthy of the band Lunar Fiction agreed help out and play a number of live dates with the band.
 The band was featured on a KOCE-TV story about the Orange County music scene that appeared on the PBS show InsideOC on KOCE-TV.
 The May 11, 2008, release of The Silent Years was celebrated with a CD release show at Chain Reaction in Anaheim on May 10.
 Justin was soon recruited and wooed away to join Epitaph Records signed band "I Am Ghost" This time they didn't have to look too far for a new drummer, long-time friend Nick Derosa drummed for the band for a few months before officially being declared "In the band".
 Alternative Press magazine picked Eudora in their August 2008 Warped Tour issue as one of the Top 8 unsigned bands that you should know about.
 With the new lineup in place the band was picked to play the on last five dates of the 2008 Vans Warped Tour on the Kevin Says Stage.
 Robby Friend was unable to play the first date in Fresno so Tony Kim of Lunar Fiction filled in on that date only.